 The Federal Railroad Administration (FRA) is the lead agency for the NEC FUTURE program.
-The FRA is working closely with a number of key partners, including the Federal Transit Administration (FTA).
-In light of its expertise and likely future involvement in elements of the NEC FUTURE program, the FTA is a cooperating agency, working with the FRA on the preparation of the Tier 1 Environmental Impact Statement (EIS).
+The FRA has worked closely with a number of key partners, including the Federal Transit Administration (FTA), a cooperating agency on the Tier 1 Environmental Impact Statement (EIS).
 The FRA also regularly coordinates with other U.S. Department of Transportation modal agencies.

 The FRA also coordinates closely with the NEC Commission, an organization established through federal legislation to promote mutual cooperation and planning for the NEC.
 The NEC Commission members include representatives from the U.S. Department of Transportation, the corridor states and District of Columbia, Amtrak, and non-voting representatives of the freight railroads who operate over the NEC.
 Connecting states and commuter operators on the NEC have also been invited as non-voting representatives.